The right sidebar is one of the options that I always enable on my sites.

 I use GeneratePress on all my sites and the content is placed at 1300px and the sidebar takes 35% of that width.

-Reviewing with the help of ViewPort Sizer, I gave myself the task of seeing how my site looks on tablets with ranges between 768px and 980px
+With the help of a ViewPort Sizer, I gave myself the task of seeing how my site looks on tablets with ranges between 768px and 980px

 The bottom line was simple, sidebars don’t look great on those screen sizes.